Columbia Pictures Aquaverse: History

-The park opened as Cartoon Network Amazone Waterpark, which was operated by Amazon Falls Company Limited.
-The waterpark's construction began in 2012 by the main road in Na Jomtien close to Bang Saray beach.
+The park originally launched as Cartoon Network Amazone, which was operated by Amazon Falls Company Limited.
+It was a family-friendly experience with themed zones and activities inspired by Cartoon Network characters.

+Construction began in 2012 by the main road in Na Jomtien close to Bang Saray beach.
 The waterpark's opening date was scheduled in the Fourth quarter of 2013, but was postponed due to delayed construction.
 In August 2014 the park was opened only for annual pass members and invited guests.
 On Friday, October 3, 2014, Cartoon Network Amazone opened to the public.

+The park benefited from Thailand's EEC development plans, which included improvements in infrastructure, such as being close to U-Tapao Airport and a new high-speed rail project.

-The park was temporarily closed during the COVID-19 pandemic and underwent significant rebranding during this time.
-On October 12, 2022, it reopened under its new name, Columbia Pictures Aquaverse, marking its transformation from the former Cartoon Network Amazone into a movie-themed water park.
+The park was temporarily closed during the COVID-19 pandemic and underwent a rebranding during this time.
+On October 12, 2022, it reopened under its new name, Columbia Pictures Aquaverse.

 Park layout

 Columbia Pictures Aquaverse spans 14 acres and features a variety of attractions, including multiple water slides, a surf simulator, a water play area, a mini-golf course, a lazy river, and an outdoor go-kart track.
-The park also boasts a wave pool with advanced audio-visual elements, providing unique and immersive experiences for visitors.
+The park also boasts a wave pool with advanced audio-visual elements.